qfpl/blog/content/drafts/nix/building-things-with-nix.md

 /nix/store/p945zy2qhfbk6rb5gvyqclymyvwx5z7q-hello-2.10
 ```

-This gives us a different hash to what we had before, which is expected.
+This gives us a different hash to what we had before, which is expected since the inputs have changed.
 If we changed the builder script:
 ```
 source $stdenv/setup